As People Leave Jail and Prison, Clinics Connect Them to Needed Health Services

 Among the more than 20 million Americans who gained health care coverage under the Affordable Care Act (ACA) are thousands of former prison and jail inmates in California.
 In some communities before the ACA, about 90% of people entering jail were uninsured.
 Most were not eligible for Medi-Cal and relied on emergency departments and underfunded county programs for health care.
-Because ACA coverage expansion included low-income childless adults, most of this population is now eligible for coverage upon “reentry,” providing them with comprehensive services including primary care, mental health, and substance use disorder treatment.
+Because ACA coverage expansion included childless adults with low incomes, most of this population is now eligible for coverage upon “reentry,” providing them with comprehensive services including primary care, mental health, and substance use disorder treatment.

 This coverage has led to the creation of new programs specifically targeting the needs of people returning to the community from jails and prisons.
 Solano County, which stretches from the San Francisco Bay almost to Sacramento, is deeply affected by incarceration, with more than 1,500 people paroled from state prisons in 2011 alone.
 In Solano’s largest city, Vallejo, La Clínica North Vallejo has a new program to help formerly incarcerated people transition back to the community.
 The clinic is partnering with Partnership HealthPlan of California, a Medi-Cal managed care plan, and is following a “transition clinic” model pioneered in San Francisco.
 La Clínica North Vallejo provides a medical home and support for recently released people who have chronic medical conditions.